Ammara-Haroon/employee-creator-flask/README.md

 ### Backend
 - Backend is build with flask
 - Summaries are generated using PySpark
+- Basic form login authentication is done through data about role and authenticaton coming from the server.
+Two users with role "user" and "admin" are defined in memory.
+- Used Flask Marshmallow Schema to validate request data coming from frontend
+- Used Flask Validators to uphold uniqueness constraint for department name
+- Used Flask Restful library to perform data marshalling for response data
+- Used FlaskSQLAlchemy as Object Relational Mapper (ORM) and to filter and sort employees

+ ### Testing
+  - *Pytest* is used for backend testing.
+  - *React Tetsing Libarary* and *Vitest* are used for front end testing

 ## Features
 - _Authenticates_ the user before giving him access to the dashboard
 - The users can have a "user" _role_ or an "admin" role.